Lentil and vegetable soup with perserved lemon

 This is a beautiful lentil soup.
 Most lentil soups tend to be very thick and goopy, not this one.
 It is light and fresh.

-This soup brings together some of my favorite flavors.
+This soup brings together some of my favourite flavours.
 Earthy from the lentils, the soup has that perfect tanginess from the preserved lemons and the pop of spice from the Shattah hot sauce.
-The flavors come together beautifully.
+The flavours come together beautifully.
 A piece of bread is all it takes for a light lunch in this warm weather, or as a starter.

-Beluga lentils (I so love them) and du Puy are not available in India.
-So I substituted green mung beans, however, you can substitute any small whole lentil of your choice.
+Beluga lentils (which I love) and du Puy are not available in India.
+So I substituted green mung beans.
+However, you can substitute any small whole lentil of your choice.

-This is relatively new cookbook in my library.
+This is a relatively new cookbook in my library.
 It is filled with contemporary Arab recipes, each one a delight, like this one.
-Each recipe has an introduction that precedes it explaining the origins of the dish and its history, something I really enjoy reading and a cuisine I have so much to learn about.
-It is a wonderful cookbook, one you will definitely see me cook from again.
+Each recipe has an introduction that pr, precedes it, explaining the origins of the dish and its history, something I enjoy about reading and cuisine, I have so much to learn about.
+It's a wonderful cookbook, one you'll see me cook from again.

 For more recipes from this cookbook, click here.